Q: What’s the best cat collar?

 A: Proper identification greatly increases the chances of your cat being returned to you.
 A personalised cat collar makes it easy for you to be contacted because your phone number is printed directly on the collar.
 It’s a great alternative to a cat tag which some cats find annoying and which can fall off the collar.

 Q: My cat is microchipped.
 Does he need a personalised cat collar?

-A: We think so, for these reasons:
+A: Yes, for these reasons:

 - Many people assume that a cat without a collar is a stray.

 - Many people are not aware of microchipping.

 - Some people do not have the means (cat carrier and car) to safely transport a cat to a vet to be scanned.
 (One person asked me if it would be OK to wrap a cat in a towel and take it on a bus!)

 Remember to update your cat’s microchip details if you move house or change phone numbers.
 Ask your vet to check your cat’s microchip on every visit.

 A personalised cat collar makes it easy for you to be contacted if your cat is lost or injured.

 Q: My cat is an indoor cat.
 Does she need a personalised cat collar?